-'BONNY' CASEL ND, MAMH, MIr, FBRI Director - School of Natural Medicine, UK Bonny Casel is the founder and director of School of Natural Medicine, UK.
-She has been teaching Naturopathy, Herbal Medicine, Healing Diets, Iridology and Vibrational Plant Medicine since 1988, and Quantum Botanicals, a synergistic approach to evolutionary Self Healing supported by resonant plant frequencies, since 2015.
+'BONNY' CASEL ND, MAMH, MIr, FBRI Founder/Director - School of Natural Medicine, UK Bonny Casel has been teaching Naturopathy, Herbal Medicine, Healing Diets, Iridology and Vibrational Plant Medicine since 1988, and Quantum Botanicals, a synergistic approach to self healing supported by the full spectrum of plant food and medicine, since 2015.

-Drawn to Natural Philosophy at an early age, Bonny had an upbringing uniquely supportive to her interest in nature, science and spirituality.
+Drawn to Natural Philosophy at an early age, Bonny had an upbringing uniquely supportive to her interest in nature and science.
 Her mother, Farida Sharan, was a leading pioneer of Natural Medicine who founded the British School of Iridology and School of Natural Medicine in Cambridge in 1977; bringing many of the luminaries of natural medicine to the UK for the first time and graduating hundreds of students, many of whom have gone on to become leaders in the fields of Naturopathy, Iridology and Herbal Medicine today.

 Bonny also developed an early fascination with quantum theory, as her step-father worked in the Department of Applied Mathematics and Theoretical Physics at Cambridge University.
-She was fortunate to meet, and be inspired by, Stephen Hawking at an early age, and was introduced to Fractal Geometry and Quantum Physics by colleagues of her step-father, including a serendipitous meeting with Benoit Mandelbrot himself!
+She was fortunate to meet, and be inspired by, Stephen Hawking at an early age, and was introduced to fractal geometry and quantum physics by colleagues of her step-father, including a serendipitous meeting with Benoit Mandelbrot himself!

-Over the years Bonny has integrated study of evidence-based diet, lifestyle and plant medicine with the work of leading scientists in a range of fields including physics, biophysics, psychoneuroimmunology and mind-body research, to establish an approach to healing and teaching that embraces the relationship between our physical, mental and emotional health.
+Over the years Bonny has integrated study of evidence-based diet, lifestyle and plant medicine with the work of leading scientists in a range of fields including quantum physics, biophysics, psychoneuroimmunology and mind-body research, to establish an approach to healing and teaching that embraces the relationship between our physical, mental and emotional health.
 Bonny's approach is grounded in practical healing processes that incorporate the healing potential of plant food, essential oils, flower essences and medicinal herbs into mind-body healing that can be integrated into daily self care.